 There are many events held on Sundays, both in-person and virtually, in addition to our Sunday worship service and Religious Exploration for children and teens.
 You are welcome to partake in whichever ones meet your needs.
-We look forward to the day when we’ll be able to welcome everyone back to a potluck lunch every fourth Sunday.
+Visit This Month in Worship and this week in Religious Exploration to learn more about the monthly themes, weekly worship, and RE topics.

 Community and conversation is held after the worship service as we gather and share each other’s company.
 We connect with others sharing our thoughts about the service, what is happening in the world in general, and our lives in particular.
 We enjoy snacks, talking, and participation in activities such as singing meditation, a writing group, or a social justice meeting.
 There is a playground for kids to enjoy.
 We are an active place and want everyone to feel comfortable, engaged, and part of the fellowship.
 We also host a virtual gathering; attend here.

 The Goddess Group, a circle of persons who identify as female, gathers monthly to study “Thealogy,” the feminine aspect of the Divine.
 During third Sunday afternoon gatherings, the group uses curricula designed by the UU Women’s Federation and other women-centered organizations and individuals to explore their inner goddess.
 They engage in ritual, conversation, sharing, and caring as a ministry to each other and others within the greater community.
 Contact lead facilitator Myrna Adams West for more information.
 Check the UUFA Calendar here for details on upcoming meetings, including a link to join virtually for those who aren’t able to attend in-person.

 Writing as Spiritual Practice, facilitated by Myrna Adams West, explores UUFA’s monthly worship theme through various written genres.
 The group meets on first Sundays at 9 a.m. multi-platform (virtually and in-person at UUFA).
 Myrna provides prompts for thinking and/or writing about the theme, and the group offers a safe space for sharing written or spoken thoughts.
 For more information, contact Myrna Adams West.

 The Alphabet Family invites people who identify anywhere on the LGBTQIA+ spectrum to gather for fun and fellowship, usually on the fourth Sunday evening of every month.
 Contact group leaders for more information.